raehik/generic-data-functions/README.md

 these as "reusable" or "generic" generics.

 Most relevant for simple parsing and printing/serializing/reducing tasks where the only "work" to do for the given data type is mechanical field sequencing.
 If you require more logic than that (and can't place it in types/newtypes), you will not be able to use this library.

+Emphasis is put on type safety and performance.
+Notably, for sum type generics, we permit parsing constructor names on the type level (via [symparsec](https://hackage.haskell.org/package/symparsec)).
+For cases where you want to implement your own high-performance sum type handling, we provide `Generic.Data.FOnCstr`.

 ## Rationale
 There are a number of competing parsing and serialization Haskell libraries.